 Former employees can receive unemployment compensation only if they are out of work through no fault of their own.
 Voluntary separation or termination for misconduct may make it difficult for the worker to make a claim for benefits, and employers are entitled to challenge claims for unemployment when they believe the claims are invalid.

 This article provides a general overview of unemployment insurance (UI).
 See FindLaw's Unemployment Benefits section for additional articles and resources.

 Unemployment Insurance: Employee Quits

-If an employee quits, he or she will only be eligible for UI compensation if the resignation came about for a valid reason that was somehow caused by the employer.
-To be eligible for unemployment benefits, it must be shown that the worker would have suffered some sort of harm or injury if he or she stayed on the job.
+If an employee quits, they will only be eligible for UI compensation if the resignation came about for a valid reason that was somehow caused by the employer.
+To be eligible for unemployment benefits, it must be shown that the worker would have suffered some sort of harm or injury if they had stayed on the job.
 The standard is whether a reasonable person in the job situation would have remained on the job.

 For purposes of collecting unemployment insurance compensation, compelling reasons to leave a job may include:

 - Threats of termination or choice of resignation.

 Unemployment Insurance: Employee Is Laid Off

 If an employee is laid off by an employer, or working hours are significantly decreased, the worker will receive unemployment benefits as long as they have enough employment tenure to be eligible under the state's program.

 In some special circumstances, like a pandemic, the federal government may allow the states to extend the eligibility of employees to qualify for benefits when the employee is temporarily laid off.
 This happens when the business is forced to shut down for a specified period of time.